Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 On the same day as the Lantern Festival (the 15th day of the Lunar New Year), another much wilder festival takes place in Southern Taiwan.

 The Yanshui Fireworks Festival (鹽水蜂炮) involves shooting tens of thousands of bottle rockets and fireworks not into the sky, but directly into crowds of willing participants.
 It is without a doubt one of the most dangerous festivals in the world.

-The festival takes place in Yanshui district of Tainan City.
+The festival takes place in Yanshui district of Tainan City, Taiwan’s ancient capital.
 It commemorates a cholera epidemic that affected the region in the late 1800s.
 To drive the evil spirits out, locals scared them off with fireworks.
 Today, it is considered good luck to get hit by one of these.

 The fireworks shoot off horizontally from huge racks, some of which are circular (like beehives) and shoot off in all directions at once.
 Participants must wear full body protection and helmets, but injuries are still common.

 Bombing of Master Handdan and Bombing the Dragon Festivals (15th Day of 1st Lunar Month, Feb to early-Mar)

 Two more wild and dangerous festivals that happen on the same day (Lantern Festival, or the 15th day of the Lunar New Year) are the Bombing of Master Handan (炸寒單) and the Bombing of the Dragon (火旁龍) Festivals.